jkosh44/pg_duration/CONTRIBUTING.md

 accepting some input/output formats that don't make sense for `duration`s.
 If we're not wrapping `interval` functions, we should model our implementations after the existing `interval` implementations.

+We could have been more aggressive in converting durations to intervals, calling the interval function, and converting back to durations instead of re-implementing functionality.
+However, we would have to allocate an extra 128 bits for each duration which would add necessary overhead.

 ## Debugging

 When debugging the extension I have found it much easier to install the extension into a PostgreSQL server built from